cpj/winter-2012/weekly_instructions_and_projects/06_week_six/README.md

 ## notes:

 ###this week we'll do some mid-term stuff.
-- update username.github.com sites to include work done over the past week.
+- update username.github.com sites to include work done over the past weeks.
 - catch up with blog posts and add nav links from blog to student projects.